 “It is imperative to remember that the dose of oral meloxicam in this study was extrapolated from data from other species for proof of transfer (in the milk),” Bates said.
 “Pharmacokinetic analyses are pending and will help in making further conclusions about the effective dose.
 However, at this time, the dose used in this study cannot be recommended in commercial swine operations because of the lack of tissue residue data.”

 Promising results, but not quite ready for “Prime Time.”
-It will be fascinating watching researchers continue to build upon this first step toward investigating pain mitigation methods.
+I'm looking forward to watching researchers continue to build upon this initial step toward investigating pain mitigation methods.
 Read about this fascinating research project in a story, “Researchers Deliver Pain Medication to Piglets Through Sow’s Milk,” on our website.

 Look for even more research write-ups on the NationalHogFarmer.com website and in upcoming issues of our magazine.